Copper prices in 2024 and 2025: a global overview and analysis

 Long-term copper price forecast for 2025 and beyond

 Beyond the immediate future, the copper market and the price of copper is poised for a bullish long-term trajectory, driven by the energy transition’s escalating demand.
-For instance, by 2025 the copper grade A cathode premium in Rotterdam is projected to rise by approximately 25%, reflecting tighter regional fundamentals and a recovering European market.
+For instance, by 2025 the copper grade A cathode premium in Rotterdam is projected to rise by approximately 25%.
+This reflects tighter regional fundamentals and a recovering European market.

 Fastmarkets’ copper long-term outlook remains optimistic.
 As we move toward 2034, refined copper consumption is set to be driven significantly by sectors linked to the energy transition, including electric vehicles and renewable energy applications.
-The anticipated structural supply deficit will likely necessitate increased investments in production facilities, further underpinning a bullish outlook for copper prices.
+The anticipated structural supply deficit will likely necessitate increased investments in production facilities.
+This will further underpin a bullish outlook for copper prices.

 Key drivers of copper demand and projected growth rates